shahramyalameha/burai/docs/source/how_to_use_burai.rst

 Secondly, we introduce the operation of delete the atom.
-The first step is selecting the atom which you want to delete by a mouse click.
+The first step is selecting the atom which you want to delete.
 Then, the menu appears.
 You select “Delete selected atoms”

 .. image:: ../img/imgCreateJob_DeleteAtom00.png
    :scale: 70 %